team5735/SoftwareTrainingDocs/lessons/002_java_concepts_and_review.md

 ### Enums: The Picky Eater's Best Friend

 An **enum** is a special type of class that lets you define a set of constant values.
-It's perfect for when you have a limited number of options for something.
+It's perfect for when you have a limited number of modes or options for something.

 For example, you could use an enum to represent the different states of a shooter: `IDLE`, `SPINNING_UP`, `READY_TO_SHOOT`.
+A traffic light could also be represented by an enum, with its states of `RED`, `YELLOW`, and `GREEN`.

 ### Lambda Functions: The Cool Kid on the Block

 **Lambda functions** (or "lambdas" for short) are like mini-methods that you can create on the fly.
-They're a concise way to write code that you only need to use once.
+They're a concise way to write code that you only need to use once, rather than create a whole new funtion in the space of one's code..
+If a function is a reusable straw, thena a lambda is a single-use straw.

 The main conceptual leap with lambdas is that you can treat them as objects.
 Here's some example code that *might* help, but it's no problem if it doesn't: